 Our MDiv program is unique in North America.
 It combines two years of academic study with one year of professional formation—an internship represents 40% of the final year of the program.
 We form leaders whose mind and heart and work are all oriented to the service of others in the way of Christ.
 In years 1 and 2 you study theology, scripture, history, and cultural dimensions of Christian faith.
 In the 3rd and final year you build competencies for missional leadership, the practice of preaching, pastoral care, and educational programming.

 Studying at The Presbyterian College means studying alongside students in other programs at the School of Religious Studies at McGill University.
 It is a rich opportunity to study alongside, and learn from, those of others’ faith traditions.
 Learning to articulate your Christian faith and hope through conversation with others.
 The program is intellectually stimulating.
 Professors are of the highest caliber, seeking the best for students both intellectually and in their formation for ministry.

 Theological study is about meaningfully intellectual engagement.
 But growth within our spiritual lives is also vital to our formation for ministry.
 Joining The Presbyterian College means being part of a warm community that prays together, offers praise together, and shares in meals together.
 Be transformed and equipped through study and praise and prayer and celebration together as the Body of Christ.

-As well as completing the core Master of Divinity program, students participate in two three-month placements in either new church development or in a congregation working through renewal.
+Students participate in two three-month placements in either new church development or in a congregation working through renewal.